 The Florida School Garden Competition has a long history of recognizing schools for the great work they are doing integrating gardens and classroom education.
+But we will not be hosting the contest in 2015.

-Until then, please use the resources on this site to help with your gardening activities.
+This website is not active, but feel free to use the resources on this site to help with your gardening activities.
 Your local county Extension office can also provide you with information to help your garden thrive.
 Keep up all the great work you do and good luck in your gardens.

 Any garden that is used by teachers and students for educational purposes may enter the competition.
 The garden may be of any style and size as it functions for the school.